uwctri/ProjectPortal/README.md

 ## Installing

-This EM isn't yet available to install via redcap's EM database so you'll need to install to your modules folder (i.e. `redcap/modules/\project_portal_v1.0.0`) manually.
+You can install the module from the REDCap EM repo or drop it directly in your modules folder (i.e. `redcap/modules/\project_portal_v1.0.0`) manually.

 ## Configuration